-3D printing provide a concrete and precise reproduction of the morphological and pathological aspects of a vascular lesion, allowing the surgeon to plan its proper repair, either by open or endovascular approach.
+3D printing provides a concrete and precise reproduction of the morphological and pathological aspects of a vascular lesion, allowing the surgeon to plan its proper repair, either by open or endovascular approach.

 The patient-specific model is a 3D printed reconstruction of an aneurysm of the abdominal Aorta.
 The model has been useful for the pre-operative evaluation of the aneurysm (shape, dimension and location) and for the surgical planning of aneurysm resection and endoprosthesis selection and placement.
 The model is printed in transparent photopolymer resin to allow the surgeon to better appreciate the morphology of patient’s vascular anatomy and anomalies and to visualize the positioning of the selected endoprosthesis.